Honey Bourbon Meatballs | 30-minute homemade meatballs with a honey bourbon sauce – sweet, spicy and tangy.

 Honey Bourbon Sauce

 - Make the sauce.
 Heat a frying pan over medium heat.
 Add oil and onions and cook for about 5 minutes or until softened.
 Add garlic and cook another minute.
-In a bowl, mix together the water, honey, molasses, and sambal oelek.
+In a bowl, mix together the water, honey, vinegar, molasses, and sambal oelek.

 - Carefully add the bourbon to the pan.
 Cook for a minute or 2.
 Add the water mixture.
 Bring to a boil and then cook over medium-high, whisking occasionally, for about 15 minutes or until thickened to your preferred consistency.